Claiming damages from the offender - Germany

 The court will not decide on the compensation claim if the defendant is acquitted or the proceedings are stopped, if the claim is inadmissible or unfounded in the court’s view, or if, as a matter of exception, it is not appropriate to settle the claim as part of criminal proceedings.

 Can I appeal against such a decision or seek other means of redress/satisfaction?

 A complaint may be filed against the court’s decision to refrain from making a decision on the claim because it deems that the conditions for a decision on the claim have not been met.

-If I am awarded damages by the court, how do I ensure the judgment is enforced against the offender and what help can I get to ensure it?
+If I am awarded damages by the court, how do I ensure the judgement is enforced against the offender and what help can I get to ensure this?

-Adhesion judgments and settlements concluded in adhesion proceedings may be enforced in accordance with the general rules on enforcement.
+(Favourable) adhesion rulings and settlements reached in the adhesion procedure can be enforced according to the general rules for execution.
 Enforcement is carried out on the basis of an enforceable copy of the ruling or of the settlement reached, which are issued by the clerk of the criminal court.